shaunish/shaunish.github.io/_posts/2025-08-05-yahtzee-smarter.md

 It's clear, as predicted, that Strategy 2 and Strategy 3 are a large improvement over Strategy 1.
 The number of upper section bonuses is also included in the table, and it is evident that Strategy 3 does result in an increase in upper section bonuses.
 More concretely, Strategy 3 resulted in 6.374% of the runs scoring the additional bonus (which is lower than I expected - maybe there's a way to improve this even more?), compared to 2.765% in Strategy 2.
 We might think that the score for Strategy 3 should increase by an expected (35 points * (0.06374 - 0.02765)) = 1.26 points over Strategy 2; but this is really an upper bound for the increase in score, as optimizing for a higher score in the upper section should lower the score in lower section categories, as mentioned before.

 In fact, we can see that Strategy 3 results in a mean score that is 0.81013 higher than Strategy 2!
+But is this just a fluke?
 Since the true distribution of scores is unknown (we can observe from the histograms below that scores are non-normal; they have a long, heavy right-tail and a light left tail), we can use a non-parametric test to determine if this result is statistically significant.
 If we use the Mann-Whitney U test for independent samples to compare the scores from Strategy 2 and Strategy 3 with a standard alpha value of 0.05, Strategy 3 results in a higher score with a p-value of 0.036.
 Since this is below the chosen alpha value, we can conclude that Strategy 3 results in a small but statistically significant improvement in score.
-So yes, Strategy 3 turns out to be the smartest Yahtzee strategy.
+So yes, Strategy 3 turns out to be the smartest Yahtzee strategy!

 ![Histograms for Strategies 1 and 2](/images/yahtzee/dumb_smarter_histogram.png)